duartegroup/resources/tutorials/git/README.md

 will need to be incorporated into your version of the code before a PR can be merged.
 The easiest way to do this is to `rebase` your fork onto the base master branch.

-In GitKraken hit the '+' button while hovering over REMOTE on the left-hand side then add the duatregroup version of the repository as an additional remote.
+In GitKraken hit the '+' button while hovering over REMOTE on the left-hand side then add the duartegroup version of the repository as an additional remote.
 You should now see a new branch, which you can drag and drop your local master branch onto, then select Rebase onto master.